simonepri/upash/README.md

 scrypt | [credential-plus-scrypt](https://github.com/simonepri/credential-plus-scrypt)
 argon2 | [credential-plus-argon2](https://github.com/simonepri/credential-plus-argon2)

+Currently the most vetted hashing algorithm providing most security is BCrypt.
+PBKDF2 isn't bad either, but if you can use BCrypt you should.

 In the next section we will use `pbkdf2` for examples, replace it with your choice if differs.

 ```bash